 From this page, schools can access Solihull's 'Healthy and Safe Relationships' preventative resource.
-This unit of learning is aimed at secondary schools, pupil referral units and colleges and is designed to be embedded within planned PSHE learning for all pupils.
+This unit of learning is aimed at secondary schools, pupil referral units and colleges and is designed to be embedded within a planned PSHE programme of learning for all pupils.